MongooseChat/MC-wiki/README.md

 # MC-wiki
 Welcome to the collection of Project Zomboid guides created by the MongooseChat team!
-In these guides we aim to make the game of Project Zomboid have more resources at players disposal so that it can supplement the hours of google searching people sometimes have to do.
+In these guides we aim to make the game of Project Zomboid have more resources at player disposal so that it can supplement the hours of google searching people sometimes have to do.

 ## Sections
 > <dl>